hainegroup/oceanspy/docs/installation.rst

 2. Second, OceanSpy and its dependencies need to be installed.
 The easiest way to install OceanSpy's dependencies is to use the conda-forge channel.

+  For optimal performance, OceanSpy requires the latest version of the following python dependencies to be installed :

+  - Dask.distributed_
+  - bottleneck_
+  - netCDF4_
+  - xarray_
+  - Cartopy_
+  - ESMPy_
+  - FFmpeg_
+  - intake_xarray_
+  - GeoPy_
+  - xgcm_
+  - xESMF_
+  - IPython_
+  - tqdm_

-  Open a terminal, then run the following commands:
+  To install OceanSpy and the above mentioned dependencies, open a terminal, then run the following commands:

   .. code-block:: bash